 In December 2020 the city responded to our FOIL (Freedom of Information Law) request for data collected from core samples taken in East River Park.
-There are more than 2,000 pages, and we are examining it.
-It’s vital to know what’s in that landfill that will be stirred up with construction, and we welcome anyone who can wade in.
-Here are links and rough notes.
+There are more than 2,000 pages in the SANDRESM2 Supplemental Investigation Report 2019.08.29, and we are examining it.
+It’s vital to know what’s in the existing fill under East River Park that will be stirred up with ESCR construction, and we welcome anyone who can wade in.
+Here are details and links.

-2019 tests in East River Park called Supplemental Investigation report–this was done after project was changed and whole East River Park would be demolished–so testing was conducted on the park itself:
+2019 tests in East River Park comprise the SANDRESM2 Supplemental Investigation Report 2019.08.29 – the Report.
+Completed after the ESCR plan was changed and the whole East River Park would be demolished, the testing was done on the soil and water under and around the park itself:

 REMEDIAL ACTION PLAN

-Tells what hazardous materials were found in soil sampling, including which ones were at higher levels than NYS regs.
-Also remediation plans.
+Before the City removed this summary, it showed what hazardous materials were found in the study’s soil sampling, including which ones were found to be at higher levels than NYS regs.
+You can review the links at the top of this page for hazardous materials details, figures, etc.

 For East Side Coastal Resiliency, Sept.
 2019